 Healthy eating habits should be taught right from childhood.
 And they should be taught the difference between healthy and junk food.

-It is hard to stop a child from wanting junk foods, but you need not give in every time they throw tantrums for ice creams, candies, or packaged fried foods in the grocery store.
+It is hard to stop a child from wanting junk food, but you need not give in every time they throw tantrums for ice creams, candies, or packaged fried foods in the grocery store.

 They are usually attracted by the color of the packaging and all the freebies offered to lure people into buying.
-When they are big enough to read, teach them to read the labels and explain the ill-effects of the ingredients.
+When they are big enough to read, teach them to read the labels and explain the ill effects of the ingredients.

 Slowly, they will learn to make the right food choices.